 HAMMOCK: The Airbella hammock is specifically designed to quickly height-adjust to the situation needed, and can be converted in to 2 baby wraps (or aerial hammock) after labor.
 It uses a specific (USA-made) load-tested fabric that dries quickly and is SOFT on mom’s bare skin.
 It also utilizes a pull-ribbon for easier maneuvering.

 METHOD: The Airbella Method differs from use of a rebozo in many ways.
 While you can use the hammock like a rebozo, most (though not all) of the positions we teach use it lower to the ground (or bed) in order to:

 – PROTECT MOM’S CONNECTIVE TISSUE.
-General aerial yoga curriculum and many photos of pregnant women in hammock postures found online are not at all safe given the anatomical loads of pregnancy on connective tissue. (“But, I saw it on the internet so it must be true?!”)
+General aerial yoga curriculum and many photos of pregnant women in hammock postures found online are not at all safe given the anatomical loads of pregnancy on connective tissue.

 – Achieve alignment helpful for labor and delivery